CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Will you still contribute to the LibreOffice core? {#libo-contrib}

 Emphatically yes.
-We expect this over time to have a net increase in the amount of work: fixes, rendering improvements, performance wins, features etc. that we can contribute back to the LibreOffice project vs. the status quo.
+We expect that as our business grows over time there will continue to be a net increase in the amount of work: fixes, rendering improvements, performance wins, features etc. that we can contribute back to the LibreOffice core vs. the status quo.
 We continue to have significant numbers of Collabora Office customers who want bug fixes and improvements which we contribute back.
-We try to merge all of our work into core's master branch for the next LibreOffice version, and we using daily comparison tooling to check this delta stays small.
+We try to merge all of our work into core's master branch for the next LibreOffice version, and we use daily comparison tooling to check this delta stays small.

-Against that — LibreOffice is its own project, with its own processes and gets to choose what it includes from whichever contributor in the normal way.
+Against that — LibreOffice is its own project, with its own processes and gets to choose what it includes from whichever contributors it includes in the normal way.

-For our part — we intend to keep working hard to improve LibreOffice core in all the normal ways: code, sponsorship, mentoring, evangelizing and serving in lots of capacities as before.
-This move, is focused only on the Online piece.
+For our part — we intend to keep working hard to improve LibreOffice core in all the normal ways: code, sponsorship, mentoring, evangelizing and serving in lots of capacities as before while we are welcome as collaborators.
+This move is focused only on protecting the Online piece and we hope the choices TDF makes will complement that.

 ### Do we need investment? {#investment}